 Cut down horizontal blinds that are too wide

 Sometimes blinds are measured incorrectly or ordered with the incorrect size.
-We strongly recommend sending them back in to the factory to be cut down.
-However, if you feel you need to do it yourself, below are the instructions for cutting down the width of horizontal window treatments.
+We strongly recommend sending them back in to the factory to be cut down if it is possible for that product.
+Please contact Customer Service to see if your product is able to be cut down.
+However, if you feel you need to do it yourself, below are the instructions for cutting down the width of most horizontal window treatments.
 Please Note: Some of these repairs will void the warranty!

 In order to cut down the size of your coverings you may have to cut down the valance, headrail and slats.
 Directions for each are provided below.

 Cutting down the headrail